pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

   </li>
   <li>
    <p>The node specified by <b>Prev</b> (if present) shall become the new current navigation node.</p>
-   <p><ins onMouseEnter="mouseEnter(this)" data-issue="304">If there is no node specified by <b>Prev</b> then navigate to the previous page.
+   <p><ins onMouseEnter="mouseEnter(this)" data-issue="304" data-iso="approved">If there is no node specified by <b>Prev</b> then navigate to the previous page.
 If the current page is the first page, then the current navigation node remains unchanged.</ins>
    </p>
   </li>
 </ol>